elizerdim/rest-coutries-api/README.md

 - [Sharing State Between Components (from React docs)](https://react.dev/learn/sharing-state-between-components#challenges) - The second challenge shows how to implement a search bar as a component and lift its state to its parent.
 - [Excess Property Checks](https://www.typescriptlang.org/docs/handbook/2/objects.html#excess-property-checks) - How to use interface to define an object with unknown properties
 - [git stash](https://www.atlassian.com/git/tutorials/saving-changes/git-stash)
+- [Block links with JavaScript](https://css-tricks.com/block-links-the-search-for-a-perfect-solution/) - This article shows a pattern for making block links with JavaScript to solve the problems with other approaches.